quiltdata/quilt/docs/Troubleshooting.md

             }
         }
         ```
-    1. Use the following Bash script to save all the log entries for
+    1. Execute the following Bash script to save all Quilt ECS containers log entries for
-    the last 30 minutes to a file `query_results.tsv`:
+    the last 30 minutes to a tab-delimited text file `query_results.tsv`:
         ```bash
         #!/bin/bash